 The Aghori Baba (guru) that came over to see us by boat had a student with him that spoke English so he talked us through his thoughts and beliefs.
-The Aghoris can recognise negative energy in your faces and protect you from evil by chanting mantra.
-The Baba found it hard to recognise any pain in our faces due to the colour from Holi Festival but some of our group came forward to take part in the ritual of removing evil spirits… like I say, pretty freakish stuff!
+The Aghoris can recognise negative energy in your faces and protect you from evil by chanting mantras.
+The Baba found it hard to recognise any pain in our faces due to the colour of Holi Festival but some of our group came forward to take part in the ritual of removing evil spirits… like I say pretty freakish stuff!

 WHERE TO STAY IN VARANASI

 The main point to stress is to book early if you want to visit Holi Festival in Varanasi, not only to guarantee you a bed but at a better price.